Bitter Aloe, Bitteraalwyn

 Single-stemmed.
 Beautiful orange-red flowers.
 Healing sap.
 Exported for medicine trade.

 3m x 1m

-This evergreen aloe is happy in the sun.
+This evergreen aloe is happy in the sun, in summer rainfall areas that receive little or no frost.
 It occurs from the Cape, Kwazulu Natal, Free State and Lesotho.
-The beautiful orange-red flowers occur in winter and attract birds and butterflies and children who suck the sap.
-It is single-stemmed and is quite dramatic in flower.
+Often seen on rocky mountain slopes.
+It was first utilised and painted on rocks by the Khoi.
+Ferox means fierce and refers to the spiky leaves.
+The beautiful orange-red flowers occur in winter and attract birds, insects and butterflies.
+Children, monkeys and baboon who suck the nectar which is said to be narcotic.
+It is single-stemmed, grows to 3.5 meters and is quite dramatic in flower.
 This Aloe was first introduced to Europe in 1700.
 It is medicinal and the healing sap is exported for the medicine trade.
-The dried sap has been exported since 1760 It is used as a laxative and to treat arthritis, hypertension and stress.
+The dried sap has been exported since 1760 It is used as a laxative and to treat arthritis, rheumatism, hypertension and stress.
+It is also used in hair and skin cream products.
+It is often used as a skin lightening gel.
+It is rich in amino acids and minerals.
 Don't use this medicine during pregnancy.
 The leaf sap is used to treat burns.
 The chopped leaves and a bucket of wild rosemary and khaki bos are left over night to steep in boiling water and this water is used to bath dogs as a tick repellent.
-The leaves are browsed while the flowers are enjoyed by monkeys and baboon.
+The leaves are browsed.
 They are also made into a delicious jam which is similar to watermelon jam.
+It is used in a rockery but is very slow growing.
+It is wind tolerant so is suitable for coastal gardens.
 The word Aloe comes from the Greek and refers to the bitter leaf gel.